-But when Anonymous came up against the Church of Scientiology, a small, non-hierarchical collection of Anons decided to take the disparate phrases, images and ideas circling around the 4Chan.org /b/ message board (where Anonymous has its roots) and combine them into a very engaging and effective “brand identity” (For lack of a better word.
+But when Anonymous came up against the Church of Scientology, a small, non-hierarchical collection of Anons decided to take to the disparate phrases, images and ideas circling around the 4Chan.org /b/ message board (where Anonymous has its roots) and combine them into a very engaging and effective “brand identity.”
+(For lack of a better word.
 Is there a better word?
 I’d love to hear it. -rm).

 The over-the-top, ominous voice of Anonymous was established in an online video and manifesto directed at the Church of Scientology: